AliHaiderAhmad001/Transformer-from-Scratch-with-Tensorflow/README.md

 Now, we have our data ready to be fed into a model.

 ## Transformer Building Blocks
 We will now build each component of the Transformer independently.

 ### Positional information

 Positional encoding is a technique used in transformers to incorporate the positional information of words or tokens into the input embeddings.
 Since transformers don't have any inherent notion of word order, positional encoding helps the model understand the sequential order of the input sequence.
 In transformers, positional encoding is typically added to the input embeddings before feeding them into the encoder or decoder layers.
 The positional encoding vector is added element-wise to the token embeddings, providing each token with a unique position-dependent representation.
 There are three common types of positional encodings used in transformers:

-1. **Learned Positional Embeddings:** Instead of using fixed sinusoidal functions, learned positional embeddings are trainable parameters that are optimized during the model training.
+* **Learned Positional Embeddings.** Instead of using fixed sinusoidal functions, learned positional embeddings are trainable parameters that are optimized during the model training.
 These embeddings can capture position-specific patterns and dependencies in the input sequence.

-2. **Relative Positional Encodings:** In addition to absolute positional information, relative positional encodings take into account the relative distances or relationships between tokens.
+* **Relative Positional Encodings.** In addition to absolute positional information, relative positional encodings take into account the relative distances or relationships between tokens.
 They can be used to model the dependencies between tokens at different positions in a more explicit manner.

-3. **Hybrid Approaches:** Some models combine both learned positional embeddings and sinusoidal positional encodings to capture both the learned and fixed positional information.
+* **Hybrid Approaches.** Some models combine both learned positional embeddings and sinusoidal positional encodings to capture both the learned and fixed positional information.
 This hybrid approach can provide a flexible representation while also allowing the model to benefit from the sinusoidal encoding's ability to generalize across sequence lengths.

 The choice of positional encoding depends on the specific task, dataset, and model architecture.
 Sinusoidal positional encoding is widely used and has shown good performance in various transformer-based models.
 However, experimenting with different types of positional encodings can be beneficial to improve the model's ability to capture positional information effectively.

 In this section we will investigate the two approaches: **Learned Positional Embeddings** and ٍ **Sinusoidal positional encoding**.
 However, it may not be necessary to use complex positional encoding methods.
 The standard sinusoidal positional encoding used in the original Transformer model can still work well.

 #### Sinusoidal positional encoding